lingochamp/okdownload/README.md

 ---

+> P.S.
+If you ask me, which version is the most stability, I will tell you it's not the version of 1.0.0 or 2.0.0, the most stability version must be the latest version because it is developed with github-flow, not production-flow.
+So please follow the latest release version and show me your PR.
+Here is [the changelog for each version](https://github.com/lingochamp/okdownload/blob/master/CHANGELOG.md), it may help you.

 ## I. WHY CHOOSE

 In fact OkDownload is FileDownloader2, which extends all benefits from FileDownloader and beyond.
 More detail please move to [here](https://github.com/lingochamp/okdownload/wiki/Why-Choose-OkDownload)